Yunusib12/foodie/README.md

 ## Foodie API

 Foodie API has different endpoints that gives you access to multiple features
+- Search for restaurant in Boston and within you area #1
+- Save the restaurant that you like for future reference #2
+- Create an account to access the list of saved restaurant #3
+- Get information on a specific restaurant #4

-- Search for restaurant in Boston by simply calling the endpoint `https://foodie.afriticgroup.com/api/v1/restaurantdata?limit=1&q=Boston`
+#### Search for restaurant in Boston by simply calling the endpoint `https://foodie.afriticgroup.com/api/v1/restaurantdata?limit=1&q=Boston`

 Required query parameter:
    > **q=** type what you are looking for.